xpqx/software-engineering/README.md

 # software-engineering-stuff

-*Only Object-Oriented Programming and above covered in this repo.*
+*Only Object-Oriented Programming and beyond covered in this repo.*